leonhard-s/Py2DM/docs/subformats.rst

 2DM Subformats
 ==============

-The original `2DM format specification`_ is generally not strictly followed by other software packages (or even later versions of SMS).
+The original `2DM format specification`_ is generally not strictly followed by other software packages or even later versions of SMS.

-This fragmentation makes it impossible to full support all substandards out of the gate.
-The following sections cover the main differences between subformats and how to use create compatible meshes using Py2DM.
+This fragmentation makes it impossible for Py2DM to fully support all substandards by default.
+The following sections cover the main differences between subformats and how to create compatible meshes using Py2DM.

 Zero-indexed ID ranges
 ======================

-Py2DM does support zero-based entity indices when the `zero_index` flag is set as part of the :class:`py2dm.Reader` class instantiation:
+Py2DM only supports zero-based entity indices when the `zero_index` flag is set as part of the :class:`py2dm.Reader` class instantiation:

 .. code-block:: python3